Claudius Gothicus: Saint Valentine

 Claudius Gothicus has been linked to Saint Valentine since the Middle Ages.
 Contemporary records of his deeds were most probably destroyed during the Diocletianic Persecution in early 4th century and a tale of martyrdom was recorded in Passio Marii et Marthae, a work published in the 5th or 6th century.
-Twentieth-century historians agree that the accounts from this period cannot be verified.
+20th-century historians agree that the accounts from this period cannot be verified.
 The legend refers to "Emperor Claudius", but Claudius I did not persecute Christians (minus the one mention by Suetonius of Jewish followers of "Chrestus" being expelled from Rome; see Suetonius on Christians), so people believe he was Claudius II even though this emperor spent most of his time warring outside his territory.

-The legend was retold in later texts, and in the Nuremberg Chronicle of 1493 AD, involved the Roman priest being martyred during a general persecution of Christians.
+The legend was retold in later texts, and in the Nuremberg Chronicle of 1493, involved the Roman priest being martyred during a general persecution of Christians.
 The text states that St. Valentine was beaten with clubs and finally beheaded for giving aid to Christians in Rome.
-The Golden Legend of 1260 AD recounts how St. Valentine refused to deny Christ before the "Emperor Claudius" in 270 AD and as a result was beheaded.
+The Golden Legend of 1260 recounts how St. Valentine refused to deny Christ before the "Emperor Claudius" in 270 and as a result was beheaded.
 Since then, February 14 marks Valentine's Day, a day set aside by the Christian church in memory of the Roman priest and physician.